webpack-contrib/less-loader/README.md

 Default: `undefined`

-Prepends/Appends `Less` code to the actual entry file.
+Prepends or Appends `Less` code to the actual entry file.
 In this case, the `less-loader` will not override the source but just **prepend** the entry's content.

-This is especially useful when some of your Less variables depend on the environment:
+This is especially useful when some of your Less variables depend on the environment.

 > Since you're injecting code, this will break the source mappings in your entry file.
 Often there's a simpler solution than this, like multiple Less entry files.